 Erythema Erythema Redness of the skin produced by congestion of the capillaries.
 This condition may result from a variety of disease processes.
-Chalazion infectiosum is a rash Rash Rocky Mountain Spotted Fever illness caused by parvovirus B19 Parvovirus B19 Primate erythroparvovirus 1 (generally referred to as parvovirus B19, B19 virus, or sometimes erythrovirus B19) ranks among the smallest DNA viruses.
+Chalazion infectiosum is an illness commonly identified by a characteristic rash Rash Rocky Mountain Spotted Fever; it is caused by parvovirus B19 Parvovirus B19 Primate erythroparvovirus 1 (generally referred to as parvovirus B19, B19 virus, or sometimes erythrovirus B19) ranks among the smallest DNA viruses.
 Parvovirus B19 is of the family Parvoviridae and genus Erythrovirus.
 In immunocompetent humans, parvovirus B19 classically results in erythema infectiosum (5th disease) or "slapped cheek syndrome."
 Parvovirus B19.
 Erythema Erythema Redness of the skin produced by congestion of the capillaries.
 This condition may result from a variety of disease processes.
-Chalazion infectiosum is also known as fifth disease, being 5th in the historical list of rash Rash Rocky Mountain Spotted Fever-causing childhood infectious Infectious Febrile Infant diseases: measles Measles Measles (also known as rubeola) is caused by a single-stranded, linear, negative-sense RNA virus of the family Paramyxoviridae.
+Chalazion infectiosum is also known as fifth disease, being 5th in the historical list of rash-causing childhood infectious diseases: measles Measles Measles (also known as rubeola) is caused by a single-stranded, linear, negative-sense RNA virus of the family Paramyxoviridae.
 It is highly contagious and spreads by respiratory droplets or direct-contact transmission from an infected person.
 Typically a disease of childhood, measles classically starts with cough, coryza, and conjunctivitis, followed by a maculopapular rash.
-Measles Virus (1st), scarlet fever Fever Fever is defined as a measured body temperature of at least 38°C (100.4°F).
-Fever is caused by circulating endogenous and/or exogenous pyrogens that increase levels of prostaglandin E2 in the hypothalamus.
-Fever is commonly associated with chills, rigors, sweating, and flushing of the skin.
-Fever (2nd), rubella Rubella An acute infectious disease caused by the rubella virus.
+Measles Virus (1st), scarlet fever Scarlet fever Infection with group a Streptococci that is characterized by tonsillitis and pharyngitis.
+An erythematous rash is commonly present.
+Scarlet Fever (2nd), rubella Rubella An acute infectious disease caused by the rubella virus.
 The virus enters the respiratory tract via airborne droplet and spreads to the lymphatic system.
 Rubella Virus (3rd), Dukes' disease (4th), and roseola (6th).
-Transmission is through respiratory secretions.
+Transmission is thought to be through contact with contaminated respiratory secretions.
 Diagnosis is generally clinical, suspected in patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
-Clinician–Patient Relationship presenting with an erythematous malar rash Rash Rocky Mountain Spotted Fever with circumoral pallor (“slapped cheek”).
+Clinician–Patient Relationship presenting with an erythematous malar rash Malar Rash Systemic Lupus Erythematosus with circumoral pallor (“slapped cheek”).
 A rash Rash Rocky Mountain Spotted Fever over the trunk and extremities occurs afterward.
 The illness is self-limited and has no specific therapy.
 Complications can occur, however, due to the viral tropism for erythrocyte precursors.
 Patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship with hemoglobinopathies Hemoglobinopathies A group of inherited disorders characterized by structural alterations within the hemoglobin molecule.
 Anemia: Overview and Types can experience aplastic crisis, while the immunocompromised immunocompromised A human or animal whose immunologic mechanism is deficient because of an immunodeficiency disorder or other disease or as the result of the administration of immunosuppressive drugs or radiation.
-Gastroenteritis may have chronic infection producing pure red cell aplasia Pure red cell aplasia Suppression of erythropoiesis with little or no abnormality of leukocyte or platelet production.
-Parvovirus B19.
+Gastroenteritis may have chronic infection producing pure red cell aplasia Aplasia Cranial Nerve Palsies.

 The incubation Incubation The amount time between exposure to an infectious agent and becoming symptomatic.
 Rabies Virus period is 4–21 days.